 That’s the scenario in a 6-1 decision of the Maine Supreme Judicial Court (which comes out in plaintiff’s favor, on the question of whether his case can proceed) in Blackhouse v.
 Doe (decided last Thursday), which deals with two legal issues: (1) When may a complaint be dismissed at the outset on the grounds that it appears “bizarre, vexatious and frivolous”?
 (For more details on the circumstances of the complaint, see the dissent, which certainly doesn’t rely just on the ages of the plaintiff and the defendant.)
 (2) May a defendant be entitled to an accommodation of his alleged disability — here, post-tramautic stress disorder — when the accommodation he seeks is to have the case decided without his having to even appear in court?
 The opinions are hard to summarize, but here are some excerpts from the majority, followed by some excerpts from the dissent:

-[UPDATE: Commenter Hans Bader notes that plaintiff was represented on appeal by a University of Maine School of Law legal aid clinic, but the defendant did not file a brief on appeal, likely because she didn't have the money to hire a lawyer, and couldn't find one who would take the case for free.
-My guess, incidentally, is that if a state supreme court wanted to appoint a lawyer to brief and argue this sort of case pro bono (see, e.g.,
+[UPDATE: Commenter Hans Bader notes that plaintiff was represented on appeal by a University of Maine School of Law legal aid clinic, but the defendant did not file a brief on appeal, likely because she didn’t have the money to hire a lawyer, and couldn’t find one who would take the case for free.
+My guess, incidentally, is that if a state supreme court wanted to appoint a lawyer to brief and argue this sort of case pro bono (see, e.g., this example from New Jersey) — especially when the case is on an interesting issue and has a relatively compact record — it should have no difficulty finding someone willing to take on such a task, given that a state supreme court argument is usually seen as interesting and prestigious.
+And such an appointment would likely help the court and not just the otherwise-unrepresented party.]

 A final hearing on Blackhouse’s complaint for protection from abuse was scheduled for May 24, 2010.
 The clerk’s office mailed notice of the final hearing to Blackhouse.
 Blackhouse failed to appear for the hearing, and the court ( Soucy, J.) dismissed his complaint.
 There is no indication that Blackhouse’s request for reasonable accommodation was called to the court’s attention or that the court otherwise reviewed it before dismissing the complaint.